Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 # Basic Project PyCharm Startup

-1. Updated to the [latest version of Python](https://www.python.org/downloads/), which was v3.9.7.
+1. Update to the [latest version of Python](https://www.python.org/downloads/), which as of Friday 17 September 2021, was v3.9.7.

-1. Started PyCharm
+1. Start PyCharm

 1. In the `File` menu, select `New Project...`